-Albany, Alexandria, Alton, Ashland, Barnstead, Belmont, Bridgewater, Brookfield, Campton, Center Harbor, Franklin, Gilford, Gilmanton, Hebron, Hill, Holderness, Laconia, Meredith, Moultonborough, Northfield, Ossipee, Sandwich, Tamworth, Tuftonboro, Wakefield, Wolfeboro
+Albany, Alexandria, Alton, Ashland, Barnstead, Belmont, Bridgewater, Brookfield, Campton, Center Harbor, Franklin, Gilford, Gilmanton, Hebron, Hill, Holderness, Laconia, Meredith, Moultonborough, New Hampton, Northfield, Ossipee, Sandwich, Tamworth, Tuftonboro, Wakefield, Wolfeboro

 LRCT is always working to conserve properties with significant conservation value to help maintain the natural qualities, scenic landscapes, and community character that make the Lakes Region such a great place to live, visit, work, and raise a family.

 Learn about current and completed land conservation projects.

 LRCT works with interested landowners to conserve family lands, and with local volunteers to conserve lands important to the community, using methods designed to achieve landowners’ and LRCT’s mutual conservation goals.

 Discover how you can work with LRCT to conserve key lands.

 LRCT is responsible for monitoring and managing conserved properties long after the conservation transaction has been completed—in fact, in perpetuity.
 LRCT’s Land Stewardship work is a fundamental component of land conservation and essential to everyone’s appreciation and enjoyment of the conserved landscapes.

 Guided Hikes and Paddles/Educational Programs

 LRCT offers guided hikes and paddles as well as educational programs throughout the year, allowing participants to explore and learn about conserved lands, their natural values, and the land conservation process.

 The Lakes Region Conservation Trust is a Section 501(c)(3) nonprofit, member-supported land trust and is the leading protector of the Lakes Region’s natural heritage and guarantor of open space in the region.